 Applicants must submit recordings of two pieces for the scholarship.
 We strongly encourage students to choose two contrasting selections.
 Accompaniment from a piano or other instrument(s) is suggested but not required.
-Vocalists will be allowed to audition music from classical, musical theater, or popular genres.
+Vocalists will be allowed to audition music from classical, musical theater, or popular genres, but the inclusion of one classical song is recommended.
 Instrumental jazz musicians should include recordings that include the original melody of the song as well as two to three choruses of improvisation.
 Jazz rhythm section players should demonstrate comping (piano, guitar) or basic groove (bass, drum) for two different styles.
 Students are encouraged to select works that demonstrate their highest level of technical skill and overall musicianship.

 The Music Department faculty wants you to look and sound the best you can!
 To make your video recording, it is recommended that you consider the following guidelines:

 If you need any repertoire suggestions, please feel free to contact Donna Maloney in the Department of Music.
 She will connect you with the professor in your area of musical talent.
-You can reach her at 740-427-5197 or firstname.lastname@example.org.
-With questions regarding the uploading of materials, please contact Terri Huvler in the Office of Admissions at 740-427-5782 or email@example.com.
-With questions regarding the scholarship or the Common Application or Coalition Application, please contact Jack Eyre in the Office of Admissions at firstname.lastname@example.org.
+You can reach her at 740-427-5197 or email@example.com.
+With questions regarding the scholarship, application, or uploading of materials, please contact Jack Eyre in the Office of Admissions at firstname.lastname@example.org.

 Dates to Remember